 WordCamp is a conference that focuses on everything WordPress.

 WordCamps are community- and volunteer-organized events that are put together by WordPress users across the country.
 Everyone from casual users to core developers participate, share ideas, and get to know each other.

 The first WordCamp was organized in 2006 in San Francisco by Matt Mullenweg, the original developer of WordPress and founder of Automattic.
 Since that first conference, local WordPress communities around the world have organized more than 470 WordCamps in 196 cities in 48 countries (see a location map).
 WordCamps are all different depending upon the community that is hosting them, but generally, WordCamps include sessions on how to use WordPress more effectively, how to develop plugins and themes, how to run a WordPress business, and on general web and marketing topics, like search engine optimization.
 Sessions are often recorded and can be watched later on the WordCamp channel at WordPress.tv.

 Our WordCamp Denver Experience

 Our business is relatively new to Fort Collins.
 We have been here since January 2014.
-Before that, we did a short 11 month stint in Gillette, Wyoming, prior to which we were based in Nantucket, Massachusetts.
-Neither Gillette nor Nantucket have large WordPress communities; one of the many reasons we were thrilled to relocate our business to Fort Collins was because of the great local WordPress meetup and its proximity to Denver WordCamp.
+Before that, we did a short 11-month stint in Gillette, Wyoming, prior to which we were based in Nantucket, Massachusetts.
+Neither Gillette nor Nantucket has large WordPress communities; one of the many reasons we were thrilled to relocate our business to Fort Collins was because of the great local WordPress meetup and its proximity to Denver WordCamp.

 Another exciting thing was to see one of our recently completed websites, made for Fry & Elder Law Firm, chosen for on-the-fly website critiques.